-Turtles - Use Turtle Hatcheries.
-Moving all nests or all relocated nests into one hatchery area is not fully analyzed as part of any alternative.
-Sea turtle nests may be moved to a guarded hatchery to provide needed protection from poaching in developing countries where participation in hatchery operations may be used as an eco-tourism opportunity.
-Some country or privately owned beaches in Florida or Georgia may use hatcheries for sea turtle eggs in some circumstances, such as to allow beach nourishment.
-However, country responsibilities for endangered or threatened species differ from federal, and particularly from NPS, responsibilities for these protected species.
+1 However, county responsibilities for endangered or threatened species differ from federal, and 2 particularly from NPS, responsibilities for these protected species.
 As a federal agency, the NPS has responsibilities under the ESA to protect the ecosystem as well as the species that depend on it.
-The purpose of the ESA is to "provide a means whereby the ecosystems upon which endangered species and threatened species depend may be conserved" (sec.
+The 3 purpose of the ESA is to "provide a means whereby the ecosystems upon which endangered species and 4 5 threatened species depend may be conserved" (sec.
 2(b)).
-Protecting the ecosystem is also necessary to meet the requirements of the Organic Act, which mandates the NPS to conserve Seashore wildlife (refer to the "Other Applicable Federal Laws, Policies, Regulations and Plans" section in chapter 1 of this document).

-Loggerhead sea turtles, the predominant nester at the Seashore, as well as leatherback and green sea turtles are all currently listed pursuant to the ESA.
-Any actions that would likely reduce productivity and cause a decline in the species would not be consistent with the purpose of the Act.
-The revised Loggerhead Sea Turtle Recovery Plan (NMFS and USFWS 2008) recommends the discontinuance of the use of hatcheries as a nest management technique and states that relocating nets into hatcheries concentrates eggs in an area and makes them more susceptible to catastrophic events and predation from both land and marine predators.
-Therefore, use of hatcheries was not considered in this plan/EIS.
+Protecting the ecosystem is also necessary to 6 meet the requirements of the Organic Act, which mandates the NPS to conserve Seashore wildlife (refer to the "Other Applicable Federal Laws, Policies, Regulations and Plans" section in chapter 1 of this 7 8 document).
+9 Loggerhead sea turtles, the predominant nester at the Seashore, as well as leatherback and green sea 10 turtles are all currently listed pursuant to the ESA.
+Any actions that would likely reduce productivity and use of hatcheries as a nest management technique and states that relocating nets into hatcheries